-Control panel message Description Recommended action Diagnostics when booting the computer.
-2. Apply hard drive firmware patch if applicable.
-(Available at http://www.hp.com/support .)
-3. Back up contents and replace hard drive.
-2212-USB Key Provisioning failure writing to device USB device used for USB key provisioning will not allow BIOS to update provision file Try a different USB key device for provisioning. properly.
-2. If the error persists, update to the latest BIOS version and ME firmware version.
-3. If the error still persists, replace the system board.
-2217-ME Firmware Version request failure ME firmware does not properly respond to BIOS query for version information.
-1. Reboot the computer.
-BIOS quely for version information.
+Control panel message Description Recommended action 2.
 If the error persists, update to the latest BIOS version and ME firmware version.
 3. If the error still persists, replace the system board.
-2218-ME Firmware Version should be updated ME firmware must be updated to match current functionality contained in the 1.
-Update to the latest ME firmware version. system BIOS.
-If the error persists and system BIOS has been recently updated, restore previous system BIOS version.
+2218-ME Firmware Version should be updated ME firmware must be updated to match current functionality contained in the Update to the latest ME firmware version. system BIOS.
+2. If the error persists and system BIOS has been recently updated, restore previous system BIOS version.
 3. If the error still persists, replace the system board.
 2219-USB Key Provisioning file has invalid header identifier Provisioning file contained on the USB key has been corrupted or is not a valid version for the current ME firmware.
 Recreate the provisioning file using third-party management console software.
 If the error persists and system BIOS has been recently updated, restore previous system BIOS version.
 Otherwise, update the ME firmware version.
 3. If the error still persists, replace the system board.
-2220-USB Key Provisioning file has mismatch version Provisioning file contained on the USB key is not a valid version for the current ME 1.
-Reboot the computer. חושרות עפו שטוו firmware.
-If the error persists and system BIOS has been recently updated, restore previous system BIOS version.
+2220-USB Key Provisioning file has Provisioning file contained on the USB key 1.
+Reboot the computer. mismatch version is not a valid version for the current ME firmware.
+2. If the error persists and system BIOS has been recently updated, restore previous system BIOS version.
 Otherwise, update the ME firmware version.
 3. If the error still persists, replace the system board.
+Invalid Electronic Serial Number Electronic serial number is missing.
+Enter the correct serial number in Computer Setup.
+Network Server Mode Active and No Keyboard Attached Keyboard failure while Network Server Mode enabled.
+Reconnect keyboard with computer turned off.
+2. Check connector for bent or missing pins.
+3. Be sure that none of the keys are depressed.
+4. Replace keyboard.
+Parity Check 2 Parity RAM failure.
+Run Computer Setup and Diagnostic utilities.